Yoga Bar aims expansion of product range in FY22

-New Delhi, May 16 (IANS) FMCG health food brand Yoga Bar plans to expand its product range going ahead.
+New Delhi: FMCG health food brand Yoga Bar plans to expand its product range going ahead.

 "Currently, we are in the planning stage to expand our product range in varied flavours to give more options to our customers and plans to launch it soon.
 We are also aiming to be the largest FMCG health food brand in the country and we seek to address all occasions outside home-cooked food," co-founder Suhasini Sampath said.